 If you want more eyeballs on your biz, the best way to go about getting in front of other audiences is to harness all that fan power and compel them to post about you.
-Start an influencer gifting program, devise full blown activations around a special launch, run a contest, encourage the creation UGC.
+Start an influencer gifting program, devise full-blown activations around a special launch, run a contest, encourage the creation of UGC.
 Any of these proceedings will help unlock access to potential new followers.

 This is the percentage at which your audience is growing.
 It can be benchmarked on a weekly or monthly basis to firmly concretize the kind of increase you're experiencing.

 Gaining new followers is what the 'Gram is all about, isn't it?
 Once you start to track social media metrics, your growth rate will become something you'll want to monitor closely because it'll indicate whether or not your strategy is working.
 That said, it's one thing to be growing, but it's another to make headway with quality acquisitions, hence the importance of organic reach (see point #1).

 Expanding your audience with users who are real fans (whether new or not) and have some kind of emotional connection to your brand is key: they're the ones who will become engaged members of your community.
 This is a very important KPI to be monitoring if you're working with influencers because it essentially reveals how much traction your hired Instagrammers are getting you.